-Insert the 15-way D-Type socket on the output lead of the power supply unit into the 15-way D-Type connector labeled "POWER" on the rear panel of the Microvision IP.
+Insert the 15-way D-Type socket on the output lead of the power supply unit into the 15-way D-Type plug labeled "POWER" on the rear panel of the e-Vision.

 Attach the line cord to the power supply.
 The power supply will automatically set itself to operate with the local line voltage.

-When power is applied, the LED on the rear of the MicrovisionIP will illuminate.
+When power is applied, the LED on the rear of the e-Vision will illuminate.

-In the case of an Ethernet connection, connect a cat5 patch lead to the socket marked "ETHERNET".
+Connect a cat5 patch lead to the socket marked "ETHERNET".
 If a direct connection to the host PC is required, use a crossover cable.
 If connecting via a network hub, a standard patch lead may be used.